pingforhelp/BCA/docs/computer-sci/Out.md

 # Networking Fundamentals

 Definition of Network
 A Computer network is a connection of interconnected devices (Computers, Printers, Routers, Phones, Switches, servers, devices...etc.) that can exchange data and share resources using communication links and agreed rules (Protocols).
-Network allows devices to communicate both locally and across long distances forming the bases for services like email, web browsing, file sharing, streaming & remote access.
+Network allows devices to communicate both locally and across long distances ==forming the bases for services like email, web browsing, file sharing, streaming & remote access.==

 # Why Networks are Needed?:
 1. Resource Sharing